christegho/arch-gan/create_dataset.md

 We will create subsampled point cloud files, cropped point clouds and meshes from these Files.

+0. Download the E57 file and unzip the content of the folder in the `E57` folder.
 1. Load the point cloud in CloudCompare via File -> Open.
 The point cloud might contain many scans.
 For simplicity, we will treat each scan as a seperate structure.

-2. Subsmaple the structure: When you click on a scan, you will find Properties in the bottom left of CloudCompare.
+2. Subsample the structure: When you click on a scan, you will find Properties in the bottom left of CloudCompare.
 Under the cloud section, you will find the number of points in the scan.
 If this number if higher than 600000 points, it is better to subsample it.
 This is important for training machine learning models, and loading files for subsequent steps.

 To subsample a file, Click Edit -> Subsample.
 If you cannot select Subsample, it means you did not sleect a scan, but rather a structure with multiple scans.